olexiy-kireyko/react-redux-route-login-mongoDB-for-resume/README.md

-For testing app login use "person4@gmail.com" email and "11111111" password.
+For testing this application to login use:

+- "person4@gmail.com" for email
+- "11111111" for password